 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a paperback edition that was published by Silhouette on January 2006 and has 248 pages.
+contemporary romance that was published by Silhouette on January 2006 and has 248 pages.

 Explore it on Goodreads or Amazon.